 Causes and Diagnosis

 Like insomnia, hypersomnia can have many causes.
 Head injuries often result in hypersomnia (also called hypersomnolence), as does drug or alcohol abuse.
-Brain tumors and other nervous system pathologies, including start of withdrawal of medicines (there is a lot of variation from person to person in reaction to medicines) may also cause hypersomnia. .
+Brain tumors and other nervous system pathologies, including start of withdrawal of medicines (there is a lot of variation from person to person in reaction to medicines) may also cause hypersomnia.
 Post-traumatic stress disorder sometimes produces hypersomnia as a symptom.
 It is estimated that over 45% of hypersomnia patients have a co-morbid pyschiatric condition.

 In many cases, the cause is unknown: this is called idiopathic hypersomnia.
 The International Classification of Sleep Disorders distinguishes between two types of hypersomnia based on length of nightime sleep: more than 10 hours continuously at night is called Idiopathic Hypersomnia with long sleep and a period between 6 and 10 hours is called Idiopathic Hypersomnia with short sleep.
 Although the nocturnal sleep time for those with short sleep is in the normal range, a diagnosis of hypersomnia may be given if the patient has a sleep latency of less than eight minutes, excessive daytime sleepiness, and unrefreshing daytime naps.
 Various sleep diagnostic techniques can get the numbers on sleep latency and excessive sleepiness during the day.
 If a head injury is suspected, imaging techniques like CT and MRI scans may be employed.